Javeeto7/ChefAuth/README.md

 # Chef Authorization
-##Recipes, Ingredients and Categorie Login "Chef-Captcha" for Laravel 5
+##Recipes, Ingredients and Category Login "Chef-Captcha" for Laravel 5

 Powerful package to implement a simple but effective login authorization step.
 Replace the normal Word Captcha system with this package.
 It will provide a very